Gammel Strand 42: Saabye and the new building

 Saabye's property was home to four households at the 1801 census.
 The 30-year-old owner resided in one of the apartments with his widowed mother Mette Marie Barmeyer, a clerk and a maid.
 Knud Engelbreth Langberg, a general average adjuster (Dispacheur), resided in the building with his wife Birgitte Marie Jacobsen.
 Else Langberg (née Jacobsen), a widow, resided in a third apartment with her four children (aged four to 10), two clerks and two maids.
-The basement was home to 13 people, including an office courier, a fishmonger and a fisherman as well.
+Johannes Gregorius Veithm a clerk and later wjolesaler (grosserer), resided in the basement with his wife Ane Cathrine Bergen von, two maids, a fishmonger and his brother, three fishermen, two more maids and two male servants.